stovince/stock-regression-analysis/README.md

 ## Main Objectives
 - Prediction of future stock movement by using historical data.
-- Comparison of different regressionmodels (linear, Ridge, RandomForest, etc.)
+- Comparison of different regression-models (linear, Ridge, RandomForest, etc.)
-- Learning
+- Learn to utilize and leverage regression for analysis.

 ## Installation:
 1. Cloning repo